shubhamgatthewar05/AI-Driven-Data-Extraction-Tool/README.md

 ## **📖 How It Works**

 1. **Search Results Retrieval**:
    - Fetches web search results for each entity using the SerpAPI.

 2. **AI-Based Extraction**:
-   - Processes search results with Hugging Face's GPT-2 to generate meaningful outputs based on user-defined prompts.
+   - Processes search results with Hugging Face's GPT-2 and LangChain for data extraction based on user-defined prompts.

 3. **Email Extraction**:
    - Dynamically identifies email addresses from the AI-generated text using regular expressions.